How to Reduce the Energy Cost for a Wastewater Aeration System

 The larger bubbles produced by these aerators provide less efficiency than fine bubble aerators.
 They provide superior mixing, however, and they are more suitable for deep tanks than fine bubble aerators because of their mixing power.

 What Is the Best Wastewater Aeration System?

 Diffused aeration provides the best efficiency, combining high-quality products with high durability and affordable price points.
 Technologically advanced product design provides optimum value, and the high durability means the diffusers will keep running like new, providing optimal oxygen transfer.
 Diffused aeration systems are engineered to support municipal and industrial systems all over the globe.

-Encapsulated membranes sealed with state-of-the-art protectants like patented PTFE coating or gas fluorination help the diffuser membranes fouling and last longer.
+Encapsulated membranes sealed with state-of-the-art protectants like patented PTFE help the diffuser membranes fouling and last longer.
 Many plants settle for 5 to 7 years of membrane life, but it’s possible to get 10 years or more.
-SSI checks each membrane for even perforation depth to ensure uniform bubbles and provides a range of patented coating options such as PTFE coating, antistatic EPDM and fEPDM.
+SSI checks each membrane for even perforation depth to ensure uniform bubbles and provides a range of patented coating options such as PTFE coating, antistatic EPDM and PEEK.

 Reduce Treatment Plant Energy Costs with SSI Aeration